This is a page listing characters in Aliens.

 - Ice Queen: She's pretty cool and collected to the point of being rude to Spunkmeyer and is initially dismissive of Ripley's past experiences in dealing with the xenomorphs.

 - Jerkass: Mildly, due to her Ice Queen persona.

 - Not Now, Kiddo: She really should have listened to Spunkmeyer when he finds evidence of an alien having crept aboard the dropship.

 The marines' medic.

 - Combat Medic: Acts as the Marines' medic, but is also a tall, imposing woman who gets stuck into battle wielding a flame-thrower.

 - Fate Worse than Death: Dietrich's vital signs show she's still alive after the fight — which means she was facehugger bait.

-- Kill It with Fire: One of the team's flamethrower operators.
+- Kill It with Fire: She's one of the team's flamethrower operators.
 Later manages to kill it — unfortunately, "it" in this case is Frost, when her flamethrower fires after she's grabbed from behind by an alien.

-- The Smart Chick: Makes some intelligent observations (Such as speculating that the Aliens don't show up on infrared.).
+- The Smart Guy: Makes some intelligent observations, such as speculating that the Aliens don't show up on infrared.